 But since Kerbal Space Program is rooted in real physics, things get hard.
 The game calculates a LOT of stuff all the time when you play.
 It takes the aerodynamics and air resistance into play when you try to fly.
 It simulates your rocket's center of mass, and if that is offset it might tilt.
 It even simulates friction from the air against your cockpit, so if you're coming in too hot it might melt and explode.

 This is why the game is hard.
 You can't just pick some gear like you do in other games and still win.
 It's not like League of Legends where you can cast your ultimate attack in a general direction and hope to hit the enemy.
-No, in Kerbal Space Program you must try to count with all factors if you want your rocket to succeed on it's first try.
-"Does it have enough fuel?
-Is the engine capable of lifting this rocket?
-Can I safely detach the boosters without exploding?
-Did I forget the solar panels?
-Will the sunlight even reach my vessel behind that planet?
-I didn't forget the parachute now, did I?"
+No, in Kerbal Space Program you must try to count with all factors if you want your rocket to succeed on its first try:

 That is why Kerbal Space Program is so hard.
-It's not supposed to be easy, if it was easy, why didn't Christofer Columbus land on the moon?
+It's not supposed to be easy.
+If it was easy, why didn't Christopher Columbus land on the moon?
 Because it is hard!

 Kerbal Space Program is easy compared to real life rocketry.
 Very few things about Kerbal Space Program are hard, most of all the joints between parts.
 I've you are having trouble landing on the mun or even getting into orbit, thats because you havent thought hard enough yet.
 There are plenty of mods to make the game hard, like RSS/RO, TestFlight, RealFuels, FAR, 64k, KCT, TAC, USI-LS, etc.